 Most importantly, DJ is the father of Harmony and Louden who he adores immensely, and is proud to say they are fully launched adults who are productive members of society.

-BehavAble does not participate on insurance panels and we do not submit any information directly to insurance providers, however once we receive your payment, we will send you an detailed bill with information needed for you to submit to your insurance carrier for possible reimbursement for our sessions, as an out-of-network mental health provider.
+BehavAble ACCEPTS the above 7 insurance plans, and while we do not yet participate with any other insurance panels and we do not submit any information directly to any other insurance carriers, we do support you getting reimbursed as follows: Once we receive your payment, we will send you an detailed bill with information needed for you to submit to your insurance carrier for possible reimbursement for our sessions, as an out-of-network mental health provider.
 Importantly, we cannot guarantee that your insurance company will accept this documentation or provide you with reimbursement.
 Check your insurance company’s policy on out-of-network benefits (e.g., Do you have mental health insurance coverage?
 Are out-of-network providers covered?
 How does my deductible work?
 Are there annual caps on my therapy sessions?
 What is the rate of reimbursement/copayment for a therapy session?
 Do you need a referral from your primary care doctor?).

 All major credit cards are accepted.